 Star Wars: Episode IV - A New Hope (1977)

+They then enlist Millennium Falcon pilot Han Solo (Harrison Ford) and his Wookiee companion, Chewbacca (Peter Mayhew), to rescue the princess and bring her to the safe hands of the Rebel Alliance.
 Despite losing Obi-Wan to a lightsaber duel with Darth Vader, the crew succeeds and joins the Rebel Alliance in a battle that results in the destruction of the Death Star.
 Luke, Han, Chewie, C-3PO, and R2-D2 are rewarded by Leia for their efforts in defiance of the Empire.

 Star Wars: Episode V - The Empire Strikes Back (1980)

-Unfortunately, the rebels are thwarted by the Empire, who freeze Han in carbonite, before Darth Vader confronts Luke to reveal that he is truly his father in attempt to lure him to the Dark Side.
+Unfortunately, the rebels are thwarted by the Empire, who freeze Han in carbonite, before Darth Vader confronts Luke to reveal that he is truly his father in an attempt to lure him to the Dark Side.
 Luke escapes and reunites with Leia and the surviving rebels, pondering an uncertain future to their cause.

 Star Wars: Episode VI – Return of the Jedi (1983)

+After successfully rescuing Han Solo from crime lord Jabba the Hutt, Luke Skywalker completes his training at Dagobah as the Rebel Alliance prepares an attack on the almost rebuilt Death Star and the Empire awaits the arrival of the Emperor (Ian McDiarmid).
 Han and the others travel to Endor, where they befriend the native Ewoks, in hopes to disengage the Death Star’s shield generator.
-While there, Luke reveals to Leia that they are both siblings and the biological children of Darth Vader before leaving to confront the Sith lord in hopes to bring him back to the Light Side.
+While there, Luke reveals to Leia that they are siblings and the biological children of Darth Vader before leaving to confront the Sith lord in hopes to bring him back to the Light Side.

-The Mandalorian (2019)
+The Mandalorian (2019-Present)

-Star Wars Resistance (2018)
+Star Wars Resistance (2018-2020)

 Star Wars: Episode VII – The Force Awakens (2015)